-- ⇒ Act on the basis of "no surprises."
-Prepare for the unexpected and act with transparency.
-You may be required to lead an immediate emergency response to an unforeseen critical issue.
-Coordinate with the White House, and your public affairs team about how you will communicate, internally and externally, on planned and unplanned issues that arise. - ⇒ Prepare for White House briefings and meetings.
-Given the ongoing pandemic and economic challenges, it is likely that you will be spending a significant amount of time at briefings with senior White House staff, and policy council meetings (see Figure 4).9 - ⇒ Meet with the president's chief of staff (if you have not already) to clarify the president's expectations of your leadership role as a member of his Cabinet and how you will work with the White House.
-Discuss the president's priorities for the first 100 days and how this relates to your department's priorities. - ⇒ Identify and meet with your department's external stakeholders.
+- Communicate early and often.
+This will help build trust with your key constituencies, such as the White House and the Office of Management and Budget, about progress with the president's priorities, urgent departmental issues, the president's budget and management goals.
+Also communicate with the oversight community, such as Congress, the inspector general and the Government Accountability Office, on your department's priorities, operations, activities and results. - " Map the larger ecosystem for you and your department.
+Get to know your colleagues, customers and critical external stakeholders-particularly those whose buy-in you need to advance your agenda.
+These will include senior White House staff, the OMB director and deputy directors, the Office of Personnel Management director, the administrator of the General Services Administration, counterparts in other agencies, and influential members of Congress and their staff. - " Establish a rule of "no surprises."
+New problems will come to light, and you will earn trust with stakeholders by communicating with transparency.
+Coordinate with the White House and your legislative affairs and public affairs teams about how you will communicate, internally and externally, on planned and unplanned issues that arise. - " Prepare for White House briefings and meetings.
+Given ongoing international conflicts and natural disaster response challenges, it is likely that you will be spending a significant amount of time at briefings with senior White House staff and at policy council meetings. - " Meet with the president's chief of staff (if you have not already) to clarify the president's expectations of your leadership role as a member of their Cabinet and how you will work with the White House.
+Discuss the president's priorities for the first 100 days and how this relates to your department's priorities. - " Identify and meet with your department's external stakeholders.
 Prepare for calls and virtual meetings including with business leaders, nongovernmental entities, media organizations, interest groups and associations, union leaders, relevant leaders across other agencies, state, local and tribal governments (where applicable), foreign dignitaries and diplomats who will be involved in the issues for which you have responsibility.